 1.5.
-Organization of This Work.
-In §2, we give a simple example that is used throughout the rest of the paper to illustrate the concepts.
-In §3, we define and illustrate our concept of expanded NLP and equivalent relaxed expanded NLP, and we give a theorem that shows how we may replace equality constraints by inequality constraints in the expanded NLP to obtain an equivalent relaxed expanded NLP.
-In §4 we give details on refining convex and concave constraints, while in §5, we describe our algorithm structure for an automatic analysis.
-The results of an automatic analysis appears in §6.
-We give conclusions and a brief outline of ongoing work in §7.
+Organization of this work.
+In section 2, we give a simple example that is used throughout the rest of the paper to illustrate the concepts.
+In section 3, we define and illustrate our concept of expanded NLP and equivalent relaxed expanded NLP, and we give a theorem that shows how we may replace equality constraints by inequality constraints in the expanded NLP to obtain an equivalent relaxed expanded NLP.
+In section 4 we give details on refining convex and concave constraints, while in section 5, we describe our algorithm structure for an automatic analysis.
+The results of an automatic analysis appears in section 6.
+We give conclusions and a brief outline of ongoing work in section 8.

-2. An Illustrative Example.
-Consider
+2. An illustrative example.
+Example 1.

-EXAMPLE 1.
 Minimize